aodhanlutetiae/data_journalism_reading/docs/source/numbers.rst

 Silver, Nate. *The Signal and the Noise.
 The Art and Science of Prediction*.
 Penguin, 2012

-Spiegelhalter, David. *The Art of Statistics.
-Learning from Data*.
-Pelican, 2019

 `Stray, Jonathan.
 Drawing conclusions from data.
 2013. <https://source.opennews.org/articles/statistically-sound-data-journalism/>`_

 `Stray, Jonathan.
 The curious journalist’s guide to data.
 Tow Center,